the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			*	b)Determine your COM port
 			*	c)Add avrdude.exe to Atmel Studio
 			***********************************************************************/
-				You will need to show Atmel Studio where the Arduino Uno USB Programer (called "avrdude.exe) is on your computer.
+				You will need to show Atmel Studio where the Arduino Uno USB Programmer (called "avrdude.exe) is on your computer.

 				You will also need to specify which COM port arvdude.exe should use to program the Arduino Uno

-			a)Find "avrdude.exe"
+			a) Find "avrdude.exe"

 				On most installs "avrdude.exe" can be found on your computer at:
 					C:\Program Files (x86)\Arduino\hardware\tools\avr\bin\avrdude.exe